FrankZheng/flutter_vungle/README.md

 # vungle

-A plugin for [Flutter](https://fluter.io) that supports loading and displaying interstitial (full-screen), and rewarded video ads using the [Vungle SDK API](https://vungle.com/vungle-sdk/).
+A plugin for [Flutter](https://fluter.io) that supports loading and displaying interstitial and rewarded video ads using the [Vungle SDK API](https://vungle.com/vungle-sdk/).

 Note: This plugin is in beta, and may still have a few issues and missing APIs.
 Feedback and Pull Requests are welcome.